Laser frequency combs and ultracold neutrons to probe braneworlds through induced matter swapping between branes: Conclusion

 \section{Conclusion}

-Recent theoretical results have suggested the possibility of matter swapping between branes.
+Recent theoretical results have suggested the possibility of matter swapping between branes \cite{7,8,9}.
 In the present work, a new experimental framework has been proposed to demonstrate this mechanism at a laboratory scale.
-The experiment, involving a resonant mechanism, uses an ultracold and polarized neutron gas interacting with a fine tuned electromagnetic pulsed radiation.
-This experiment relies on the H\"{a}nsch frequency comb technique, commonly used in spectroscopy to overcome the limitations of the large bandwidth of electromagnetic sources.
+The experiment, involving a resonant mechanism, uses an ultracold and polarized neutron gas interacting with a fine-tuned electromagnetic pulsed radiation.
+This experiment relies on the H\"{a}nsch frequency comb technique, commonly used in spectroscopy to overcome the limitations of the large bandwidth of electromagnetic sources \cite{14,15,16,17}.
 The recorded experimental data are simply the rates at which particle exchange occurs between branes.
 Any success in this experiment would imply major consequences extending far beyond the demonstration of the existence of other branes.
-Moreover, the relative simplicity of the suggested setup is of considerable interest: existing devices used in optical spectroscopy \cite{9,13b} and neutron physics investigations \cite{14} could possibly match the requirements of a successful experiment.
-Thus the present work takes place in a relevant current trend in experimental works for new physics searches at a low energy scale \cite{5,14,15}.
+Moreover, the relative simplicity of the suggested setup is of considerable interest: existing devices used in spectroscopy \cite {14,15,16,17,25} and neutron physics investigations (neutron electric dipole moment \cite{10}, Lorentz invariance \cite{11}, neutron-mirror neutron oscillations \cite{12} and coupling to axionlike particles \cite{13} for instance) could possibly match the requirements of a successful experiment.
+Thus the present work takes place in a relevant current trend in experimental works for new physics searches at a low energy scale \cite {6,10,11,12,13,26}.